 Investing on these platforms is as safe as investing through an online or in-person broker.
 All the platforms have security measures to protect the integrity of your account.

-However, investing in stocks and bonds is not the same as opening a savings account.
-You’ll typically receive much higher returns, however, returns are not guaranteed.
-Sometimes stocks and bonds decrease in value, so investors can lose their investment.
+However, investing in stocks and bonds differs from opening a savings account.
+You’ll typically receive much higher returns.
+However, returns are not guaranteed.
+Sometimes, stocks and bonds decrease in value, so investors can lose their investment.

-Generally speaking, you can lower the risk by investing in a diversified portfolio and by investing over the long term.
-Certainly, you want to hold my investments for more than a year, but holding them even longer is preferable.
+Generally speaking, you can lower the risk by investing in a diversified portfolio and over the long term.
+Certainly, you want to hold my investments for over a year, but holding them even longer is preferable.

 How do I choose the best investing platform for my needs?

 Consider the features of each platform and how they relate to your investment knowledge and goals.
-For example, if you want to make your investing easy, you can choose an ETF along a certain theme.
+For example, if you want to make investing easy, you can choose an ETF based on a certain theme.

 If you find this appealing, you want to consider Betterment and M1.
 Robinhood doesn’t offer that option.
 On the other hand, if you truly want self-directed investment and are interested in stocks or crypto only, Robinhood is the better choice because it is set up for self-directed investment and offers the widest range of stocks.

-If socially responsible investing is important to you, M1 and Betterment make choosing stocks easier for you because they offer curated ETFs around these themes.
-Betterment is particularly advanced in this respect because it allows an investor to choose whether they are interested in broad impact, climate impact, or diversity and social impact only.
-You could choose socially responsible stocks through Robinhood, but you’d have to do your own research and select the stocks yourself.
+If socially responsible investing is important to you, M1 and Betterment make choosing stocks easier because they offer curated ETFs around these themes.
+Betterment is particularly advanced in this respect because it allows investors to choose whether they are interested in broad, climate, or diversity and social impact only.
+You could choose socially responsible stocks through Robinhood, but you’d have to research and select the stocks yourself.

 Also, consider whether you want all of your money in one place.
 M1 offers the most comprehensive services from this perspective.